babochenko/talkabout/README.md

 Out[1]: np.float64(0.8442100946036629)
 ```

-A more complicated example - inspect financials of a company using Yahoo Finance API:
+A more complicated example - inspect financials of a company using Yahoo Finance API (this use-case actually motivated this package, because those yfinance dataframes are messy):

 ```python
 import yfinance as yf